-A Teacher of English to cover a maternity leave - 0.8 FTE up to full-time November 2024

-Graded 'Outstanding' in its recent OFSTED inspection, Kendrick School is a centre of academic excellence with a track record of high performance and achievement.
+This is an excellent opportunity for a well-qualified, enthusiastic Chemistry Teacher to join a successful 11-18 girls' grammar school in Reading to cover a maternity leave for one year.
+Graded 'Outstanding' in its recent OFSTED inspection in November 2022, Kendrick School is a centre of academic excellence with a track record of high performance and achievement.